-To maintain an environment that fosters open discussion of appropriate topics in an inviting atmosphere, you are responsible for being respectful and courteous in all class discussions.
-Use of interactive technology is allowed only when it is required for in-class assignments.
+Students are responsible for being respectful and courteous in all class meetings in order to maintain an inviting environment that fosters open discussion.
+Use of interactive technology is only permitted when it is required for in-class assignments.
 Unless instructed otherwise, cell phones should be silenced and put away.
-If there is a serious need to leave your cell phone on, such as a family emergency, please put it on vibrate and let the instructor know in advance.
+If there is a serious need to leave a cell phone on, such as a family emergency, please put it on vibrate and let the instructor know in advance.

-Weekly Discussion: Weekly discussion is an opportunity to synthesize theory, research, and practice by raising questions, sharing observations, and examining your own personal biases and beliefs about young children.
-Topics pertinent to the growth and well-being of the children in your care will be addressed via lecture, videos, group discussion, and class experiences.
+Weekly Discussion: Weekly discussion is an opportunity to synthesize theory, research, and practice by raising questions, sharing observations, and examining personal biases and beliefs about young children.
+Topics pertinent to the growth and well-being of the children will be addressed via lecture, videos, group discussion, and class experiences.
 Weekly Discussion PPT slides will be posted for students to review prior to class.
-Class is held on Thursdays from 1:10-3:00 PM at Eichhorn Family House.
+Class is held Thursdays from 4:15-6:00 PM at East House, Room 107.
 Attendance is mandatory and participation is expected.
 See more details under the Attendance section.
-A rubric is available on Canvas.
+Rubric available on Canvas.

 Lab: Students work two days per week (M/W or T/R) in a classroom at the Early Childhood Lab School (ECLS), UC Davis.
-Lab hours are as follows: 8:30 AM - 12:00 PM.
-All students are expected to be on-site and ready to go at the assigned start time.
+Lab hours vary per assignment: 8:15-11:45 AM or 12:30-4:00 PM.
+All students are expected to in be in the Red Room and "ready to go" at the assigned start time.